endjin/dotnet-adr/README.md

-# dotnet adr - Make Future You Thank Past You.
+# dotnet adr - Make Future You Thank Past You

 A cross platform .NET Global Tool for creating and managing Architectural Decision Records (ADR).